 There you are sitting in some department store’s public restroom, and you see two toilet paper options to choose from.
-One is old fashioned hardwood tree toilet paper, and the other is certified, eco-friendly bamboo toilet paper.
+One is old fashioned hardwood tree toilet paper, and the other is certified, sustainable bamboo toilet paper.
 With the little that you know about both types of toilet paper, which one would you choose?
 If you’d choose bamboo, then good for you.
 If you didn’t, or you don’t really care, consider these four reasons, next time you’re faced with such an odd predicament, on why bamboo toilet paper might be good not just for your bottom line, but for everyone’s.

 1. Prevents Deforestation.